 2010: Heritage Farms Cheshire Pork® brand was born, first concentrating in North Carolina, utilizing Ivey Spring Creek Farms genetics and animal welfare for the United States’ discerning chefs and consumers.

-2016: Heritage Farms Cheshire Pork became available in 21 states with 20 distributors.
+Cheshire Pork is available in 24 states through 25 distributors.